Survival rates for rhabdomyosarcoma by risk group

 Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen in any person’s case.
 For a person with RMS, the risk group is important in estimating their outlook.
 But many other factors can also affect a person’s outlook, such as their age, the location of the tumor, certain gene changes in the cancer cells, and how well the cancer responds to treatment.

 Here are general survival statistics based on risk groups.
 These numbers come from large clinical trials treating children with RMS in the 1980s and 1990s.

 Overall, the 5-year survival rate for children in the low-risk group is over 90%.
 Most of these children will be cured.

 For those in the intermediate-risk group, the 5-year survival rates range from about 60% to about 80%.
 The rate varies based on tumor location, stage, and the age of the child (children aged 1 to 9 tend to do better than older or younger children).

 If the cancer has spread widely, the 5-year survival rate is generally around 20% to 40%.
 Again, it’s important to note that other factors, such as the patient’s age and the site and type of tumor will affect these numbers.
 For example, children with embryonal rhabdomyosarcoma (ERMS) and limited spread (to only 1 or 2 distant sites) have a higher 5-year survival rate.
 Also, children 1 to 9 years of age tend to have a better outlook than younger or older patients.

 Even when taking risk groups and other factors into account, survival rates are at best rough estimates.
-Your child's doctor can tell you how well these numbers may apply, as he or she is familiar with the aspects of your particular situation.
+Your child’s doctor is your best source of information on this topic, as he or she is familiar with the aspects of your situation.